 - Filling media

-From the above curves this are evident:
+From the above curves this is evident:

 - Tower size varies inversely with range

-- Tower size varies inversely with approach
+- Tower size varies inversely with the approach

 - Tower size varies inversely with wet bulb temperature

 - Bigger Exchangers

 - Lower Velocities on CW side and likely fouling

 - Higher LMTD